Home

 Why Choose These Prompts?

-Our Farm Poetry and Creative Writing Prompts for 7th, 8th, and 9th Graders offer a comprehensive and engaging approach to developing writing skills.
+Our Halloween Poetry and Creative Writing Prompts for 7th, 8th, and 9th Graders offer a comprehensive and engaging approach to developing writing skills.
 The themed prompts not only make writing enjoyable but also help students connect their personal experiences with their creative expression.
 With a variety of prompts and no prep needed, this resource is a convenient and valuable addition to any writing program.

 By Beth Hammett